Welcome to the Alpine Marmot Project

 The selected field assistants will be asked to send as quickly as possible:

-– a convention of stage from their university (if you are any more a student you should fill a volunteer acceptance form.
+– a convention of stage from their university (if you are not anymore a student you should fill a volunteer acceptance form).

 – a copy of their ID card (two sides)

 – a copy of their social security card

 – a copy of their civil insurance

 – a copy of their driving license (two sides)